facontidavide/BehaviorTree.ROS2/behaviortree_ros2/tree_execution_server.md

 Callback invoked when a tree is created; this happens after `rclcpp_action::Server` receive a command from a client.

 It can be used, for instance, to initialize a logger or the global blackboard.

-###  void registerNodesIntoFactory(BT::BehaviorTreeFactory& factory)

-Called at the beginning, after all the plugins have been loaded.

-It can be used to register programmatically more BT.CPP Nodes.

 ### std::optional<BT::NodeStatus> onLoopAfterTick(BT::NodeStatus status)